 Reduce Your Risk of Carbon Monoxide Poisoning

-Carbon monoxide (CO) poisoning is very scary because it can be deadly and comes without warning, especially if carbon monoxide detectors are not installed in the home.
-A CO leak can come from various sources, but there are certain steps you can take to reduce the risk of a CO leak in your home.
+Carbon monoxide (CO) poisoning can be scary because it can be deadly and comes without warning, especially if carbon monoxide detectors are not installed in the home.
+A CO leak can come from various sources, but there are certain steps you can take to help reduce the risk of a CO leak in your home.

 Common Sources of Carbon Monoxide